-Once you are in to the router it depends on the manufacturer’s portal as to where you will find the port forwarding settings.
+Once you are in to the router it depends on the manufacturer's portal as to where you will find the port forwarding settings.
 In Linksys you will click on “Applications and Gaming” as seen below.
 However in some routers you may have to go in to the “Advanced” settings.
 Once you get to the “Port Forwarding” section you will either have a list(shown below with some examples from a Linksys router) or a section to add a new port forwarding rule.
 You will need the IP of the computer running your server(found earlier with the necessary command: ipconfig, netstat -nr, or route) and know what port the server is using.
 The examples below are actual ports that were needed to forward for certain games and servers to function correctly.
-After you are finished adding your entries make sure enable your forwarding and save your settings.
+After you are finished adding your entries make sure to enable your forwarding and save your settings.

 Your server should now be able to receive incoming connections through your router.
 If you are still experiencing problems it would be recommended that you re-check your settings on the router and check your Firewall settings on your server/computer.